 This blog will be about the Remote Desktop Client and Windows 11 Insider Previews.
-Normally I am not blogging about Remote desktops… but this time I needed to.
+Normally, I do not blog about Remote Desktop, but the weird 0xc000035b error that was haunting us changed my mind.

 1. The Issue